elaforge/karya/doc/derivation.md

 a call implementing grace notes may override the warp to give them a constant duration regardless of the tempo.

+The various warp signals will also be combined into a 'Derive.TrackWarp', will become a functions from ScoreTime to RealTime and its inverse, which are used to display the playback position or start playing from a particular point.

+This concept originates from the `nyquist` language.

 ## tracklang syntax

 The text that appears in the block title, track titles, and events is a